 Submit a proposal to the Grants and Awards Committee Chair (email@example.com) as a single email attachment with “CCV Grant Proposal – Project Leader’s Last Name” on subject line.
 You will receive an acknowledgment within three days of submission.

-The text of the proposal should be written double-spaced and without right justification in a commonly available font such as Times New Roman or Arial at 12 point font size.
-Beginning with item C below, include a header consisting of project leader’s last name and title of proposal and a footer with page number on each page.
+The text of the proposal should be written double-spaced and left justified (not fully justified) in a commonly available font such as Times New Roman or Arial at 12 point font size.
+Beginning with item C below, include a header consisting of project leader’s last name and a shortened title of the proposal and a footer with page number on each page.
 There is no page limit but there is a word limit each on the summary and description sections (see below) so there is no advantage to using a smaller or narrower font or tighter spacing.
 The proposal must be organized into one single file in PDF format, and must include all of the following items, in order:

 A. Dated and signed cover letter on institutional letterhead, addressed to: